Tjalling van den Bosch

-Tjalling van den Bosch (born 28 June 1958 in Achlum) or "Charlie" as he was often called, is a former competitive Dutch powerlifter, strongman, and Highland Games athlete.
-He competed only once in World's Strongest Man in 1990 finishing 7th, however, he was scheduled to compete in 1989 but had to withdraw due to an injury.
-Tjalling won the Strongest man of the Netherlands contest in 1989.
+Tjalling van den Bosch (born 28 June 1958 in Achlum) or "Charlie" as he was often called, is a former Dutch powerlifter, strongman, and Highland Games athlete.
+He competed once in World's Strongest Man competition in 1990 finishing 7th, however he was scheduled to compete in 1989 but had to withdraw due to an injury.
+Tjalling won the Strongest man of the Netherlands contest in 1989, defeating Ab Wolders and Ted Van Der Parre who were joint-second.

 Tjalling studied psychology in Finland and has been training professional soccer players, speed skaters, track and field athletes and cyclists.
 His mental approach is also popular with companies, which have invited him to give inspirational talks.
 Tjalling is also a popular TV and movie personality in the Netherlands.
 He has appeared as a host on a game show for 3 1/2 years.
 His most famous movie being Bullseye! with Roger Moore and Michael Caine.

-Tjalling was founder of an organization called Pure Strength, which held events in 1987-1990.
-Tjalling also loves to play a game that demands the most from his mind, Draughts, he even ranks in the top 100 in the world.
+Tjalling founded the legendary strongman competition Pure Strength, which held events between 1987-1990.
+He also loves to play a game that demands the most from his mind Draughts where he was once time ranked in the top 100 in the world.